 What's going on in John's Gospel?
 Thankfully, John himself tells us in the theme verses, John 20:30-31.
 Notice verse 30, "Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book."

-That is, John's book is a biography of the life of Jesus, but it's not exhaustive.
-In fact, as John admits in the last verse of his book, "Jesus did many other things as well.
+So John's book is a biography of the life of Jesus, but it's not exhaustive.
+As John admits in the last verse of his book, "Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written (21:25)."

-So John is selective.
+John says he is quite selective.
 He's writing with a purpose in mind.
-He knew God had already given the world three biographical accounts of Jesus' life-written by Matthew, Mark, and Luke under the inspiration of the Holy Spirit.
-2 John wrote his account more than sixty years after Jesus went back to heaven.
+He knew God had already given the world three biographical accounts of Jesus' life, written by Matthew, Mark, and Luke under the inspiration of the Holy Spirit.2 John wrote his account more than sixty years after Jesus went back to heaven.
 He has a different audience in mind.
 He's trying to introduce a primarily non-Jewish audience to Christ.
-He's talking to a generation, like ours, that didn't know Jesus.
-They'd never seen nor heard Jesus like he had.
+He's talking to a generation much like ours that didn't know Jesus, people who had never seen nor heard Jesus like he had.